 What is Model United Nations?

 Especially engaged and committed members of the weekly activity are given the opportunity to join with their likeminded peers at larger MUN gatherings.
-Traditionally JFKS MUNers participate in The Hague Model United Nations (THIMUN) and the Baltic Model United Nations (BALMUN) held in Rostock.
-In addition, the students and teachers engaged in MUN at the John F. Kennedy School (JFKS) organize and run two annual conferences, the Berlin Model United Nations (BERMUN).
+Traditionally, JFKS MUN students participate in The Hague Model United Nations (THIMUN) and the Baltic Model United Nations (BALMUN) held in Rostock.
+In addition, the students and teachers engaged in MUN at the John F. Kennedy School (JFKS) organize and run two annual conferences, the Berlin Model United Nations (BERMUN) in November and BERMUN2 in February/March.

 Berlin Model United Nations (BERMUN)